for the couple who wants to feel like they've got this

 02

 Not the same generic list every couple gets.
-Yours is built from your answers: your venue type, your guest count, your priorities.
-Different for every couple.
+Yours is built from your answers: your venue type, your guest count, your traditions.
+Different for every wedding.

 Smart checklist